Select the Defaults tab of the Panels to set default values for various parameters to be used during the creation of any new entities after

 The Use Surface Curvature parameter is used to refine the connector being created based on the curvature of its underlying database surface.
 If this option is

-checked on, Pointwise will compute the curvature of the underlying database surface at each connector location, and in conjunction with the Max.
+checked on, Pointwise computes the curvature of the underlying database surface at each connector location, and in conjunction with the Max.
 Angle

 and Max.
-Deviation options, refine the connector as needed.
+Deviation options, refines the connector as needed.
 If Automatic is chosen as the default distribution function Type, the

-proximity of newly created connectors, as well as the Min.
-Spacing, and size field Background Spacing, and Decay.
-See the Distribute,
+the proximity of newly created connectors as well as the Min.
+Spacing parameter and

 Functions description for more details.